mhudecheck/immoauth/README.md

-# Two Factor Oauth for api.immobilienscout24.de (German Real Estate)
+# Two Factor Oauth for api.immobilienscout24.de (German Real Estate Portal)

 This is an experimental R library for authenticating with the immobelienscout24.de Sandbox api.